openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

 Benefit of positive edge definitions include:

 * Update services would not need to load release images from a local repository in order to figure out which update sources had been baked inside.
-* Accidentally adding or forgetting to block edges becomes harder to overlook when reviewing graph-data pull requests, because more data is local vs. being stored in external release images.
+* Accidentally adding or forgetting to declare risks becomes harder to overlook when reviewing graph-data pull requests, because more data is local vs. being stored in external release images.

 Drawbacks of positive edge definitions include: